flavienbwk/book-devops/eng/README.md

 Skills:

-- Autonomy and adaptability
+- Autonomy and adaptability ;
-- Advanced knowledge of at least one programming language (Java, C++, Python, or Go)
+- Advanced knowledge of at least one programming language (Java, C++, Python, or Go) ;
-- Advanced knowledge of column-oriented, object, and/or graph databases
+- Advanced knowledge of column-oriented, object, and/or graph databases ;
-- Familiarity with Ansible, Saltstack, and/or Terraform
+- Familiarity with Ansible, Saltstack, and/or Terraform ;
-- Knowledge of a Cloud orchestration technology (Kubernetes or Openstack)
+- Knowledge of a Cloud orchestration technology (Kubernetes or Openstack) ;
-- TCP/IP networks
+- TCP/IP networks.

 Education or Experience:

 _Have at least 5 years of professional experience?
 We prioritize it and don't consider your degree._

-- Bachelor's or master's degree in software engineering
+- Bachelor's or master's degree in software engineering ;
-- Bachelor's or master's degree in network and systems engineering with strong experience in software engineering
+- Bachelor's or master's degree in network and systems engineering with strong experience in software engineering ;
-- Significant professional experience in the field
+- Significant professional experience in the field.

 <style>
     /*Inserting figure numbers to identify them better*/